 For all that, the show doesn’t devolve into the sinister.
 Villanelle wears her crimes like her dresses – lightly – leaving Eve to feel frustratingly inadequate, even though she has the higher moral ground.
 Sandra Oh describes the dynamic in more familiar terms, saying: “A lot of people wish they were more fearless and more confident and a lot of people wish they had a lot more style.”
 Though most of us don’t wrestle with our envy so literally.
 Not because most of us can’t afford ‘fashion,’ but because we have a harder time surrendering to its dominion.

 The remarkable thing is how Jody Comer (a.k.a., Villanelle) conquers fashion so thoroughly.
-I wonder whether another actor could animate them so powerfully.
+I wonder whether another actor could animate the outfits so powerfully.
 Or am I confusing the actor with the character?
 Can they even be separated in the mediated moment?
 It takes a particular body to infuse the clothes with the risk they represent.
-Otherwise, I would have figured out fashion long ago, at least by virtue of seeing it in a museum.
-Clearly I’ve never seen it truly worn.
+Without Villanelle, my experience of fashion would still be confined to museums and tabloids.
+Clearly, I’d never seen it truly worn.
 It took a psychopath to make me realize that when fashion does its job, it truly kills.

 *Waller-Bridge also wrote and starred in Fleabag, for which she wonthree Emmys and a BAFTA Award in 2017.
 Season 3 starts April 26 at 10 p.m. on both BBC America and AMC.
 The show’s costume designers are Phoebe de Gaye (Season 1) and now Charlotte Miller.